WVC 44 -

 commission in his or her record of fiduciaries.
 The nonprobate

-inventory form shall be considered confidential tax return
+nonprobate inventory form is confidential tax return information

-information subject to the provisions of section five-d, article
+subject to the provisions of section five-d, article ten, chapter

-ten, chapter eleven of this code and may not be disclosed by the
+eleven of this code and may not be disclosed by the clerk of the

-clerk of the county commission and his or her officers and
+county commission and his or her officers and employees or former

-information as authorized in section thirty-five, article eleven of
+authorized in section thirty-five, article eleven, chapter eleven

 (g) An executed and signed appraisement form is prima facie